pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 Accounting looks backward; Financial Planning & Analysis (FP&A) looks forward.
 Accounting tells you what happened; FP&A tells you what *will* happen and how to change it.

-This chapter details the systems for budgeting, forecasting, and analyzing the financial health of the The Legacy Codex.
+This chapter details the systems for budgeting, forecasting, and analyzing the financial health of the Legacy Codex.
 It transforms raw accounting data into strategic intelligence that enables proactive decision-making, risk management, and capital allocation.

 FP&A is not about creating pretty spreadsheetsâ€”it's about building a financial planning system that gives you the foresight to make better decisions, allocate capital wisely, and navigate uncertainty with confidence.
 When executed properly, FP&A becomes your competitive advantage, allowing you to see opportunities and threats before your competitors do.